ebourg/jsign/README.md

 #### Version 7.2 (in development)

 * ECS container credentials are now supported when signing with AWS KMS (contributed by Alejandro González)
+* The file handle is now properly closed when probing the file format

 #### Version 7.1 (2025-02-14)